Alice Haldeman: Early life

 She received her early education in Cedarville, where an academy under the direction of Jennie Forbes had been established by several of the more progressive families.
 From this school, Haldeman went to Rockford Seminary at Rockford, Illinois, then designated as the Mount Holyoke of the West, and completed the course there at the age of nineteen.

 Marriage

-After a year in Europe and the study of art in several American studios, she married Henry Winfield Haldeman, a physician, in 1875.
+After a year in Europe and the study of art in several American studios, she married Henry Winfield Haldeman, her stepbrother, in 1875.
 For several years, Henry practiced medicine in Iowa and later when he spent a year in graduate medical work in Philadelphia, Alice took a course at the Woman's Medical College of that city.
 She was thus fitted to co-operate with her husband in his medical practice, becoming his anesthetist, helping him in operations and acquiring a wide range of knowledge.
 In 1884, when Henry's health necessitated his retirement from active practice, he and his wife settled in Girard, Kansas, where he engaged in banking.
 Here one daughter was born to them, Anna Marcet Haldeman, who survived her parents.